In this article:

 Now that you have added outside counsel to a matter with scope, you are negotiating with outside counsel about the scope.

-After Matter Manager acceptance, any scoping fields left blank, or pending adjustment will need completing by the outside counsel user.
+After Matter Manager acceptance, any scoping fields left blank or pending adjustment will need to be completed by the LSP user.
 This maintains the Matter in a “Scoping” state until both sides have agreed on the scope.
-In this case, having accepted, to render this matter “Active” the scoping process must be completed in the “Scope Management” tab by clicking “Edit”.
+The LSP user can either approve or edit the scope.

-If required, you CAN continue to edit the scope, continuing the negotiation cycle, adjusting the data, and sending it back for approval by the outside counsel as needed.
+If required, you can continue to edit the scope, continue the negotiation cycle, adjust the data, and send it back for approval by the outside counsel as needed.

-This turns the Matter “Active,” and you are now working on this matter together with outside counsel, saving emails, sharing files, discussing details via conversations, and working on documents as required.
+Once the scope of work is agreed upon by both parties, the matter state will be changed to “Active,” and you are now working on this matter together with outside counsel, saving emails, sharing files, discussing details via conversations, and working on documents as required.

 Contracts within a matter